-Because of Logan's proximity to residential communities throughout the Greater Boston Metropolitan area, Massport has been working to minimize the impacts of noise on its neighbors since 1975.
+Due to the proximity of Logan to residential communities throughout the Greater Boston Metropolitan area, Massport has been continually working to minimize the impacts of noise on the surrounding neighbors since 1975.

-Logan was one of the first airports in the nation to install a monitoring system, which is used to direct Massport’s aggressive noise abatement efforts, in communities affected by airport noise.
+Logan was one of the first airports in the nation to install a noise monitoring system in communities, which is now used to direct Massport’s aggressive noise abatement efforts.

 Massport also has been aggressive at discouraging the use of Stage 3 "hush kitted" aircraft.
-These planes just barely make the FAA mandated noise cut off.
-In 2005, 98% of commercial jet activity was "new" Stage 3 aircraft (the quietest jets), an increase of almost 28% from 1999.
-Some of this fleet improvement was due to Massport's proactive work with air carriers such as Delta and US Airways, who replaced their noisy shuttle fleet (about 22,000 flights per year before 9/11) with state of the art Boeing 737-800 and Airbus 319/320; and some resulted from the retirement of many re-certified Stage 3 aircraft after September 11, 2001.
+These planes just barely made the FAA mandated noise cut off.
+In 2011, 99% of commercial jet activity was "new" Stage 3 and 4 aircraft (the quietest jets), up from 75% in 2000.
+Some of this fleet improvement was due to Massport's proactive work with air carriers such as Delta and US Airways, who replaced their noisy shuttle fleet (about 22,000 flights per year before 2001) with state of the art Boeing 737-800 and Airbus 319/320 aircraft; and some resulted from the retirement of many re-certified Stage 3 aircraft after 2001.

-Massport’s Noise Abatement Office was formally established in early 1977 to implement these noise rules.
-The office helps the FAA and Logan air carriers analyze how airport noise affects local communities so that steps can be taken to further reduce the airport’s impact on surrounding residents.
-The office maintains a 24-hour consumer hotline that allows Logan’s neighbors to report excessive airport noise.
-Additional information is available by calling (617) 561-3333.
+Massport’s Noise Abatement Office was formally established in 1977 to implement these noise rules.
+The office helped the FAA and Logan air carriers analyze how airport noise affected local communities so that steps could be taken to further reduce the airport’s impact on surrounding residents.
+The office maintained a 24-hour noise report line that allowed Logan’s neighbors to report excessive airport noise.
+The noise report line number is